orange divider

 Process

-GU is hand drawn on 110 lbs. bright white card stock using a 5x7 inch template.
-The sketch is inked with Sakura Pigma Micron pens using an 02 nib for details and an 05 nib for emphasis lines.
-The inked image is scanned in at 1200 dpi for the purpose of cleaning up linework.
-The images are then resized to 300 dpi and colored using Adobe Photoshop CS on a Wacom Cintiq 21UX.
-The comic is then resized to internet resolution, where backgrounds, text, lighting and copyright info are added.
+GU is sketched, inked and colored digitally in Adobe Photoshop using a Wacom Cintiq 21UX.
+The initial file setup is 2400x1600 pixels at 300 dpi.
+The comic is then resized to internet resolution (72 dpi), where backgrounds, text, lighting and copyright info are added.
 Once the comic is published, a writeup, citing relevant news sources when needed, is associated with the comic and linked from the front page and archives.

 The direction of the art in the comic has changed constantly throughout GU's history.
 Earlier strips were intentionally simplified and used a 2-color gradient as the background.
 The current work is a mix of complex detail, colored in a hard edge anime style, offset by a cartoon-like exaggeration of proportion and anatomy.
 The characters and text are set upon highly distorted backgrounds relevant to the theme of the comic, and use soft, but intense, light sources that serve as a counterpoint to the hard-edged coloring style.
 Text bubbles and font choices have remained relatively unchanged since GU's inception.
 GU primarily uses fonts licensed from Blambot.

-Woody Hearn is a 17 year veteran of professional illustration, design and production artwork.
-His current endeavor is the gaming comic semi-hit GU Comics.
+Woody Hearn is a 33 year veteran of professional illustration, design and production artwork.
+His current endeavor is the game-related comic site GU.
 Born of the MMOG community, GU has, of late, branched out to address more of the gaming world.

 Woody attended John S. Davidson School of Fine Arts, a school nationally acclaimed for both it's Academic and Fine Art excellence; and, received his Bachelor of Fine Arts from Valdosta State University, with emphases on Graphic Design and Illustration.